4 Fave Frozen Yogurt Shops

 Nuyo Frozen Yogurt has two locations in Chula Vista, the first of which opened on Telegraph Canyon Road in January 2008.
 The nicely decorated shops are exceptionally clean and environmentally conscious, offering recyclable containers and cornstarch spoons.
 Nuyo’s friendly staff keeps the atmosphere lively by playing music videos on three flat-screen TVs.
 There is also a patio with outdoor seating.

-Nuyo has 10 self-serve flavors daily for 38 cents per ounce, including customer favorites like Peach Tart and their exotic Taro/Ube frozen yogurt.
+Nuyo has 10 self-serve flavors daily, including customer favorites like Peach Tart and their exotic Taro/Ube frozen yogurt.
 They offer a whopping selection of 50 different toppings, including cereal, brownies, seasonal fresh fruit, caramel and white chocolate drizzle.

 Oasis Frozen Yogurt